Frequently Asked Questions

 What do I get for my money?

 Our normal lesson is one hour long.
 Each lesson is planned with what will be taught and the outcomes that we hope to achieve.
 Each lesson is conducted on roads appropriate to the student’s current level and what we are planning to teach.
-Including lesson preparation before, and writing up lesson notes afterwards and travel time, your one hour lesson takes an hour and a half of our time.
-On top of this we are available to discuss progress on the phone, which does not get charged for.
+Including lesson preparation before, writing up lesson notes afterwards, and travel time, your one-hour lesson takes an hour and a half of our time.
+On top of this, we are available to discuss progress on the phone, which does not get charged for.

 What influences the number of lessons that I will need for my Restricted Licence?

 There are many variables to this.
-Firstly how much interest you have in driving prior to you getting your Learner Licence and observing people driving.
-Also if you play sport you will probably have more developed hand-eye coordination.
-Usually if you start driving later in life you will need more lessons because you would have developed some apprehensions or anxiety about learning to drive.
+Firstly, how much interest you have in driving prior to you getting your Learner Licence and observing people driving.
+Also, if you play sport, you will probably have more developed hand-eye coordination.
+Usually, if you start driving later in life, you will need more lessons because you would have developed some apprehension or anxiety about learning to drive.
 The amount of practice you manage to get between lessons has a big influence on the number of lessons required.
-Also whether you are learning in a manual or automatic car.
+Also, whether you are learning in a manual or automatic car.

-How many lessons will I need to become competent driver?
+How many lessons will I need to become a competent driver?

 Can I do lessons in my own car?